 Can I Recover Data from a Formatted USB Drive Using CMD?

 Although some sites might suggest using the command line to recover files from a formatted USB drive, this advice is pretty misleading (or even very misleading).
-The Command Prompt (CMD) in Windows doesn’t have tools designed for actual file recovery (unless we count third-party CLI tools like PhotoRec or even MicroSoft’s own WFR).
+The Command Prompt (CMD) in Windows doesn’t have tools designed for actual file recovery (unless we count third-party CLI tools like PhotoRec or even Microsoft’s own WFR).
 Instead, commands like CHKDSK are often recommended, but they only repair file system issues or fix logical errors—they won’t retrieve deleted or lost files.

 You can’t rely on CMD in this situation, it isn’t just ineffective—it could even make things worse.
 For example, if you run CHKDSK on a damaged USB drive, it may mark certain sectors as bad if it finds issues with them.
 Once marked, Windows will treat those sectors as unusable and won’t try to store or read data from them.
 If your files are stored in these marked sectors, they could be permanently lost.